VeronicaSalm/ProfilingUsersofSocialNetworks/canadian_user_identification/README.md

 * `follows_test`: the path to a directory containing one or more follow files (gzipped jsonl files) containing on each line the follow data for a given user
 * `“id”`: sets the field where the user id can be found
 * `“friends”`: sets the field where the list of followed users can be found
-* `“friends”`: sets the field where the list of followed users can be found
+* `“followers”`: sets the field where the list of following users can be found

 #### Run SLP
 Once the dataset is constructed, SLP can be run using: